 The Pixlr palette

-Pixlr comes with 3 different adds-on to have fun exploring – Pixlr Editor, Pixlr Express and Pixlr-o-matic.
+Pixlr comes with 3 different adds-on to have fun exploring – Pixlr Editor, Pixlr Express, and Pixlr-o-matic.
 The first one lets you open the file from your computer, use one from the web or your mobile phone and start editing the same as you’d do with any similar photo editor.

 The Pixlr-o-matic one is very similar to Instagram.
 It lets you use any image from either your computer or your webcam and adds a bunch of vintage effects in an instant.
-It’s a very basic one that makes you choose between adding an effect, overlays or cool borders to your photos.
+It’s a very basic one that makes you choose between adding an effect, overlays, or cool borders to your photos.

 Have you ever felt annoyed that you couldn’t zoom in and take a closer look at a photo that seemed great?
-The good news is that you have plenty of tools that help you do that now, and the most popular and appreciate extension for the moment is Hover Zoom.
+The good news is that you have plenty of tools that help you do that now, and the most popular and appreciated extension for the moment is Hover Zoom.